 Nursing, Associate Degree

-The Christa A. Overcash Associate Degree Nursing curriculum provides knowledge, skills, and strategies to integrate safety and quality into nursing care, practice in a dynamic environment, and meet individual needs that impact health, quality of life, and potential achievement.
-Coursework includes and builds upon the domains of healthcare, nursing practice, and the holistic individual.
+The Associate Degree Nursing curriculum provides students with knowledge, skills, and strategies to integrate safety and quality into nursing care.
+The curriculum allows for practice in dynamic environments, and allows students to meet individual client needs, which impact health, quality of life, and potential achievement.
+Coursework builds upon the domains of healthcare, nursing practice, and the holistic individual.
 Content emphasizes the nurse as a member of the interdisciplinary team, providing safe, individualized care while employing evidence-based practice, quality improvement, and informatics.
+Through these educational experiences, students will have the opportunity to develop critical thinking and problem-solving skills and be prepared to practice in the professional role of the registered nurse at the entry level.

 For specific information about potential positions and wages in nursing employment, visit the Central Piedmont Career Coach website.

-The Christa A. Overcash Associate Degree Nursing program has full approval by the North Carolina Board of Nursing.
+The Associate Degree Nursing program has full approval by the North Carolina Board of Nursing.

 North Carolina Board of Nursing